wxWidgets/wxWidgets/src/stc/scintilla/README.txt

 tweaked to conform to similar naming patterns already used.
 (See step
 #6 below.)

-3. Identify new source files and update build/bakefiles/scintilla.bkl accordingly so the new files will get built.
+3. Identify new source files and update build/bakefiles/scintilla.bkl and build/cmake/lib/stc/CMakeLists.txt accordingly so the new files will get built.
 Use bakefile to regenerate the makefiles and project files.

 4. Examine changes in src/stc/scintilla/include/Platform.h and
 identify new or changed APIs that the wx "platform" will need to